omics-datascience/modulector/README.md

 - Success Response:
   - Code: 200
   - Content:
-    - `id`: internal ID of the record.
+    - `id`: Internal ID of the record in the HMDD database.
-    - `category`: disease category.
+    - `category`: Category codes assigned by the HMDD database to classify diseases.
+Possible codes can be found in the [database documentation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10767894/table/tbl1/?report=objectonly).
-    - `disease`: disease name.
+    - `disease`: Name of the disease associated with the miRNA used as a parameter.
-    - `pubmed`: Pubmed URL.
+    - `pubmed`: URL to the scientific article in the Pubmed database where the evidence that relates miRNA to the disease is found.
-    - `description`: description about why this miRNA is related to this disease.
+    - `description`: Short description of why this miRNA is related to this disease.
   - Example:
     - URL: <http://localhost:8000/diseases/?mirna=hsa-miR-9500>
     - Response: